 In California, every student in grades 5, 7, & 9 are required to participate in Physical Fitness Testing (PFT).
 The FITNESSGRAM is a battery of fitness tests that will be administered between February and May.
-Students' scores will be submitted to the district for reporting in early June.
 The main goal of the test is to provide students an opportunity in developing life-long habits of regular physical activity.
-There are no exemptions for the PFT, except for serious medical conditions that do not allow students to participate.
 Aspects for the PFT will be provided during physical education classes.
 If there are any questions or concerns, please direct those to Mr. Ray Alcalá - alcala ray@lacoe.edu